-Below detection limit <0.005 mg/kg
+\\ Below detection limit <0.005mg/kg

-Below detection limit <0.002 mg/kg
+\ Below detection limit <0.002mg/kg

-Heptachlor is a non-systemic contact insecticide - at one time registered in Australia as a termaticide and insecticide.
-Classified as Schedule 6 ('Poison') in the SUSDP, the last Australian-registered heptachlor product was cancelled in 1997 (the majority of heptachlor products were cancelled by the end of 1990).
+The last Australian-registered heptachlor product was cancelled in 1997 (the majority of heptachlor products were cancelled by the end of 1990).
 Heptachlor is banned in Europe (1984) and most other countries worldwide.

 In the environment, heptachlor breaks down to heptachlor epoxide and photoheptachlor.
-All these compounds are lipophilic, persistent and bioaccumulate in the food chain.

 In accordance with the Australian residue limit (ERL) standard, heptachlor is reported as the the sum of heptachlor and heptachlor epoxide.